heidenreich/theironyard.github.io/source/academy/faq/index.markdown

 Second, we all *love* what we do.
 The people we hire are passionate about changing people's lives through code education, and they invest their heart and soul into making that happen.
 (Several have left huge companies and startups to join our team because they believe in our mission).

 More practically, our program works really well because of our approach to education.
 We are committed to training the highest-quality developers in the world, both in skill and in character.
 That means training students to think like engineers and solve problems—not just how to type the syntax of a language.
 Knowing syntax and punctuation doesn't make you a great writer; in the same way simply knowing how to write some JavaScript doesn't make you a great programmer—that's the easy part.
-Because of the thinking foundation we build, our graduates have the aptitude to jump into new languages and learn them very quickly.
+Because of the thinking foundation we build, our graduates have an amazing level of aptitude after only 12 weeks with us.

-### <a name="job-placement"></a> You’ll help me find a job?

-If you choose to enroll in the job placement program, we’ll do our darndest to put you where you want to be, and we’re putting our money where our mouth is.

-We cannot guarantee the exact salary or location of the job, but if you don’t get an offer in six months, we’ll give you your tuition back.
-[Contact us](mailto:academy@theironyard.com?subject:I have a question about job placement) for more details.

-If you choose to freelance, we help you get paid work and walk through your first several projects with you.

-### <a name="companies"></a> What kinds of companies do your graduates go to work for?

-Our students pursue all types of programming careers when they leave The Iron Yard, from small web shops, venture-funded startups and marketing agencies to established product companies and design firms.
-Many of our students also choose to pursue freelance or contract work for the flexibility they provide.

-### <a name="cost"></a> How much does it cost?

-**Dollar for dollar, we’re one of the most affordable programs out there for what you get.** A new laptop and guaranteed job offers are hard to come by, and the total cost of getting both at The Iron Yard is more affordable than other programs.
-Also, the cost of living in our cities is far less than places like New York and San Francisco.

-**Tuition**
-Base tuition is $9,000, and we have significant discounts for enlisted military personnel and veterans, as well as [scholarships](/academy/scholarships).

-**Payment options**
-If you pay the full cost of tuition up front, you’ll get a $500 discount.
-If you pay half up front, you’ll get a $250 discount.
-We also offer financing: Deposit $1,000 to secure your seat, then $2,000 on the first day of class.
-After that, you'll make $1,000 monthly installments until your balance is paid off.
-No fees or interest.

-**Laptop**
-Tuition with a laptop included is $10,000.
-This is the absolute cheapest way for our students to get their hands on a brand new MacBook Air.
-If you want to use your own machine it has to be a recent Apple laptop, with ample processing speed and hard drive space.
-Not sure if yours qualifies?
-[Give us a shout](mailto:academy@theironyard.com?subject:Will my computer work for your Academy courses?).

-**Housing (Greenville, SC only)**
-Housing is only available for our Greenville, SC Front End Engineering course.
-It is $1500 for the three months.
-We have a block of really nice, fully-furnished apartments that are reserved for our Greenville Academy students year round.
-We’ve done our research and it’s almost impossible to find cheaper (nice) living if you don’t live in town.

 ### <a name="commitment"></a> How much time and commitment will it *really* take?